-The side-mounted quiver along with two 22-inch Headhunter arrows will also allow you to get started immediately upon receiving this crossbow, while the included lubrication wax should come in handy for maintenance.
+The side-mounted quiver along with two 22-inch Headhunter arrows.
+This will Also allow you to get started immediately upon receiving this crossbow.
+While the included lubrication wax should come in handy for maintenance.

-Let’s watch a video reviews on Barnett Raptor Pro STR
+Let’s watch a video review for Barnett Raptor Pro STR

 Build, Weight, And Quality